-But that was just the beginning: now newly rediscovered fragments of the box are reshaping our understanding its story, which will feature in our upcoming exhibition The Tomb: Ancient Egyptian Burial.
+But that was just the beginning: now newly rediscovered fragments of the box are reshaping our understanding its story, which will features in our exhibition The Tomb: Ancient Egyptian Burial.

 The box held more mysteries than I could imagine.
 Its exact origin is uncertain.
 The first record of the box in the museum is when it was assembled from fragments repaired under the direction of museum director Joseph Anderson.
 The eminent Egyptologist Sir Flinders Petrie wrote an article about the box in 1895: ‘in a recent visit to Edinburgh, Dr Anderson was good enough to show me a portion of a casket which he had rescued in fragments from a box of miscellanea belonging to the Rhind Collection, and had carefully reunited’.
 This collection included other royal items from the same era, from a royal tomb at Thebes belonging to a group of princesses, including granddaughters of Amenhotep II.
 So, their tomb seems to be the most likely origin for the decorative box.
 It is in incredible condition for an item that is 3,400-years old, but it is actually incomplete.
 The missing portion left a gap at the back of the box after the fragments were assembled.